qriosa/SParry/tutorials.md

         n: int, the number of the vertices in the graph.
         m: int, the number of the edges in the graph.
-        useCUDA: bool, use CUDA to speedup or not.
+        useCUDA: bool, use CUDA to speedup or not. useMultiPro, bool, use multiprocessing in CPU or not. only support dijkstra APSP and MSSP.
+        device: class, Device object. (see the 'SPoon/classes/device.py/Device')
         CSR: tuple, a 3-tuple of integers as (V, E, W) about the CSR of graph data. (more info please see the developer documentation).
         matrix: matrix, as (n,n), about adjacency matrix of graph data.
         edgeSet: tuple, a 3-tuple of integers as (src(list), des(list), val(list)) about the edge set.